stashed/stash/docs/guides/platforms/rook.md

 **Re-deploy Workload:**

-We have successfully restored backup data into `stash-recovered` PVC.
+We have successfully restored backed up data into `stash-recovered` PVC.
 Now, we are going to re-deploy our previous deployment `stash-demo`.
 This time, we are going to mount the `stash-recovered` PVC as `source-data` volume instead of ConfigMap `stash-sample-data`.

 Below, the YAML for `stash-demo` deployment with `stash-recovered` PVC as `source-data` volume.